champion-buzz/deployable-ai-demo/README.md

 - tool-using agents
 - evals

 It is not connected to a real backend.
-It is meant to be a lightweight demo page that recruiters can open quickly.

 ## Tech Used